-The Connection Between Heavy Metals and Neurodegenerative Diseases
+The Connection Between Heavy Metals and Neurodegenerative Health

-There have been many studies showing a potential to link between heavy metals and neurodegenerative disease:
+There have been many studies showing a potential to link between heavy metals and neurodegenerative health:

-Scientists have suggested that lead exposure in childhood “may raise the risk of adult neurodegenerative disease, particularly dementia.”
-Scientists also note children born in the ’60s, ’70s, and ’80s had the highest levels of lead exposure, and are now entering the ages when dementia symptoms begin to emerge.1
+- Scientists have suggested that lead exposure in childhood “may raise the risk of adult neurodegeneration.”
+Scientists also note children born in the ’60s, ’70s, and ’80s had the highest levels of lead exposure, and are now entering the ages when brain degenerative symptoms begin to emerge.
+1

-Lead, arsenic, mercury, aluminum, cadmium, and some pesticides have been linked to Alzheimer’s disease.
-The same study found that lead, manganese, some pesticides, and solvents were linked to Parkinson’s disease.2
+- Lead, arsenic, mercury, aluminum, cadmium, and some pesticides have also been linked to brain degeneration.
+The same study found that lead, manganese, some pesticides, and solvents were linked to brain degeneration.
+2

-Even though mercury has many uses, including as an antiseptic, dental amalgam, medical preservative, and fungicide, studies indicate it “can cross the blood-brain barrier and the lipid cell membranes and can be accumulated into the cells in its inorganic forms.”
-The study also notes that mercury was principally involved in oxidative stress and the accumulation of mercury was “a probable factor involved in the neurodegenerative disease course.”3
+- Even though mercury has many uses, including as an antiseptic, dental amalgam, medical preservative, and fungicide, studies indicate it “can cross the blood-brain barrier and the lipid cell membranes and can be accumulated into the cells in its inorganic forms.”
+The study also notes that mercury was principally involved in oxidative stress and the accumulation of mercury was “a probable factor involved in neurodegenerative progression.”

-Cigarette smoking is one of the most common causes of cadmium exposure.
+- Cigarette smoking is one of the most common causes of cadmium exposure.
 This heavy metal can be stored in the liver, kidneys, and other parts of the body for decades.
-In addition to neurodegenerative diseases such as lateral sclerosis, Alzheimer’s and Parkinson’s diseases, amyotrophic and multiple sclerosis, cadmium has been linked to hepatotoxicity, endocrine, nephrotoxicity and reproductive toxicities4
+In addition to impacting brain health and cognitive decline, cadmium has been linked to hepatotoxicity, endocrine, nephrotoxicity, and reproductive toxicities 4

 - It can take years for heavy metals to accumulate in the body, with its effects on the body taking just as long to appear.
 As a result, their link to neurodegenerative diseases may go undetected, which could lead to misdiagnosis and mistreatment.
 This greatly increases the importance of understanding the potential sources of heavy metals, how they can affect the body and taking the necessary steps to remove them.